 BAWAG Group performs stress tests on a regular basis in order to assess potential effects on the Group's financial situation stemming from unusual yet plausible specific events and changes in variables such as the impact of a severe economic downturn on the Group's risk profile and financial position.
-Within BAWAG Group, stress testing is considered an important management tool and an essential part of the internal risk management.
+Within BAWAG Group, stress testing is an important management tool and an essential part of the internal risk management.

-Governance procedure has been defined and established for the performance of stress tests and the key decision-making body is the ICAAP & Stress Test Committee.
-The Portfolio Analysis and Stress Test group in the Risk Controlling division is in charge of the coordination and guidance of each stress test exercise.
+Governance procedure has been defined and established for the performance of stress tests and the key decision-making body is the ICAAP & Stress Test Committee as well as the Macroeconomic Scenario Committee.
+The Portfolio Steering & ICAAP group in the Risk Modelling division is in charge of the coordination and guidance of each stress test exercise.

-Stress Test program
+Stress test program